-Look, the jury’s still out on this one.
+Look, the family jury’s still out on this one.

 Is it Pan Haggerty or Panackelty?
 I think this is a cross between the two.

-Mum calls it the latter.
-Actually, mum calls it ‘Penagalty’… and she’s likely right…but we will never truly know for sure because this was my grandmothers dish and she’s sadly been gone for years.
+Mum and her siblings call it the latter.
+Actually, they call it ‘Penagalty’… and no doubt they are right…but we will never truly know for sure because this was my grandmothers dish (she hailed from the North of England) and she’s sadly been gone for years.
 In any case, whatever you want to name it…

 I call it Delicious!